Primitive data types

 types is an attribute that is used:

-- During (CAST, DateTime::Parse, DateTime::Format) transformation into a string and from a string.
+- During (CAST, DateTime::Parse, DateTime::Format) converting into a string and from a string.

 - In DateTime::Split, the time zone component appears in